Wobblucy/WoWLogreplayer-Public/README.md

 ## Usage

-### From Local File
 1. Run `AwowLab.exe`
 2. Click "Local File" on the landing page
 3. Select your WoW combat log file (usually in `World of Warcraft\_retail_\Logs\`)
 4. Choose an encounter from the list
-5. Use the timeline to scrub through the fight

-### From WarcraftLogs
-1. Run `AwowLab.exe`
-2. Click "WarcraftLogs" on the landing page
-3. Paste a WarcraftLogs report URL
-4. Select a fight from the report
 5. Use the timeline to scrub through the fight

 ### Controls